informalsystems/hermes/relayer-framework/docs/technical_background.md

 constraints of both greeters.
 To better structure our application, we also separate out different parts of the code into separate modules.

+First, we put all the abstract traits into a `traits` module:

 ```rust
 mod app {
   mod traits {